kevinkawchak/Generative-AI-Drug-Synthesis/README.md

 The resources in this repository represent a collection of medical and quantum machine learning algorithm prototypings, parameter studies, and efficiency tests using GPUs and CPUs.

-The goal is to implement a new variational quantum algorithm architecture with more trainable parameters into existing models for better performance, analogous to previous classical deep learning advancements.
+The goal is to implement a new variational quantum algorithm architecture with more trainable parameters into models for better performance, analogous to previous classical deep learning advancements.

 References:
 1) Wikipedia contributors.
 (2023c).
 Quantum machine learning.
 Wikipedia. https://en.m.wikipedia.org/wiki/Quantum_machine_learning